Email address

 Hide a field to prevent form users from modifying a pre-defined field value.
 For example, you may have a default answer such as 'today’s date' or 'customer ID' that is pre-filled on the form and you do not want form users to see it.

-Hide this field until certain conditions/responses in other fields are met.
-For more information, read the Conditional logic section.
+.
+Hide this field until certain conditions or responses in other fields are met. + For more information, see Conditional logic section.